-What's in this guide
+What's in this guide?

-If you are an employer and are making decisions about your workers' level of pay or deciding what benefits to give them, equality law applies to you.
+If your employer is making decisions about the level of pay they set or the benefits they give you in return for working for them, equality law applies to what they are doing.

 Equality law applies: